Adhyayanpradhan/computer_vision/Millitary/readme.md

 - install pip using conda

   ```
-  1. Run conda create -n venv_name and conda activate venv_name, where venv_name is the name of your virtual environment.
+  1. Run "conda create -n venv_name" and "conda activate venv_name", where venv_name is the name of your virtual environment.

-  2. Run conda install pip.
+  2. Run "conda install pip".
 This will install pip to your venv directory.
   ```

 ### Installation